 Background of the Family Leave Law

 On April 4, 2016 New York Governor Andrew Cuomo signed into law a new Family Leave Law that is the highest and longest paid family leave in the country.
-The new family leave law starts in 2018 and will phase in 12 weeks of paid leave for employees.
+Washington D.C. and New Jersey would soon follow suit.
+However, The new family leave law starts in 2018 and will phase in 12 weeks of paid leave for employees.
 It is vital that employers in New York State understand and prepare for the new law before it goes into effect.
 The new law encompasses parts of the Family Medical Leave Act (FMLA) but changes other requirements of FMLA and creates new guidelines.
 Additionally it incorporates definitions and processes found in other state’s sick leave laws, yet doesn’t provide for sick leave.
 Employers, especially those with multiple locations face fines and penalties for non-compliance.
 The purpose of this article is to highlight the basic features of the law and what human resource managers and payroll departments need to understand regarding the new law.

 New York’s Paid Family Leave Benefit Law (PFLBL) will provide 12 weeks of paid benefit to employees who need to take a leave of employment due to family issues.
 The new law will phase in over several years, starting in 2018.
 Eligible employees are paid by a state funded insurance, which will be deducted from employees wages as an estimated 1% deduction.
 Although, currently no insurance carriers have been quoted and this is solely an estimate by the governor.
 Other experts estimate that employee deductions could be as high as five times that amount.
 The State’s Superintendent of Financial Services has the duty to set the actual rates each year based on the current cost of funding the program.